docker/docs/compose/compose-file/index.md

 > **Notes**
 >
 > * If you define both links and [networks](#networks), services with
-> links between them must share at least one network in common in order to
+> links between them must share at least one network in common to
 > communicate.
 >
 > *  This option is ignored when